LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 auto-mirroring of the GitHub repo on LC Gitlab is done when changes are pushed to PRs for branches in the RAJA repo, but not for PRs for a branch on a fork of the repo.
 An alternative procedure we use to handle this is described in :ref:`contributing-label`.
-If you have access to LC resources, you can learn more about `LC Gitlab mirroring <https://lc.llnl.gov/confluence/pages/viewpage.action?pageId=662832265>`_.
+If you have access to LC platforms, you can learn more about `LC Gitlab mirroring <https://lc.llnl.gov/confluence/pages/viewpage.action?pageId=662832265>`_.

 Gitlab CI (LC) Testing Workflow